Call Now:(334) 489-3624Free Medicare ConsultationFree Consult

 What happens if my income drops?

-If you've experienced a qualifying life-changing event (retirement, marriage, divorce, death of spouse, loss of income-producing property, loss of pension, or employer settlement) that reduced your income, you can file an appeal using Form SSA-44 within 60 days of receiving your IRMAA determination notice.
-If approved, Social Security will use your more recent, lower income to calculate your IRMAA.
-Even if you don't appeal, your IRMAA will automatically adjust based on your future tax returns when Social Security receives them from the IRS.
+If you've experienced a qualifying life-changing event (retirement, marriage, divorce, death of spouse, loss of income-producing property, loss of pension, or employer settlement) that reduced your income, you can request a lower IRMAA using Form SSA-44 within 60 days of receiving your IRMAA determination notice.
+You can submit the request online through Social Security or by mail/in person.
+If approved, Social Security will use your more recent, lower income to recalculate your IRMAA.
+Even if you don't appeal, IRMAA can still adjust later when SSA receives newer tax data from the IRS.

 Is IRMAA permanent?